 I’ve always had a soft spot for miniature roses.
 For one thing, they are usually very inexpensive….you can pick up plants very cheaply at your local nursery.
 Often only a couple of dollars each.

 There is also the fact that miniatures are grown on their own roots.
 None of those problems associated with grafter varieties.
 No weak bud unions, infected root stock and so on.
 Yes, miniatures have a lot going for them.
 It’s true that many of them are (to put it politely) a little light on frangrance, but I suppose we can’t have everything.

 But I think it’s the fact that I can keep them in a pot inside over winter that appeals most to me.
 With a bit of care and attention, I can have indoor roses blooming.

 Miniature roses come in all colors.
 Reds, yellows, white, multi colored.
 And all styles, from single flowers, to full doubles.
 Every detail is a replica of their full sized cousins.

 If you enjoy breeding your own roses, then minis make a great addition to your breeding program.
-There is a misconception that they are hard to breed from seed.
+There is a misconception that they are hard to breed.
 This is NOT true!
-While many miniatures don't make good seed roses, most are fine when providing the pollen.
+While many miniatures don’t make good seed roses, most are fine when providing the pollen.

-So use the minis as the pollenator, and cross them with your climbers, floribundas, and shrub roses.
-If you cross a miniature with a climber, what are you likely to produce?
-A mini, or a climber, or something inbetween?
+So it’s best if you use the minis as the pollenator, and cross them with your climbers, floribundas, and shrub roses.
+If you do that, and cross a miniature with a climber, what are you likely to produce?
+A mini, or a climber, or something in between?

 Minis pretty much look after themselves.
 Once they have finished flowering, prune them HARD.
 I prune mine back to 2-3 inches in height, leaving just a few buds.
 They seem to like this, and will always produce good vigorous growth in spring.